fluentlabs-xyz/tech-book/src/architecture/account-trie.md

 This is particularly useful for operations involving cold storage or invalidated warm storage.

 The same concept is also used to handle nested calls without incurring additional simulation overhead.

-## Account Destruction Problem

-The Ethereum Virtual Machine (EVM) utilizes dirty storage and journals to roll back changes and revert to previous states.
-One of the main challenges is handling the `SELFDESTRUCT` opcode, which is responsible for account destruction.

-Account destruction can introduce several edge cases.
-When an account is destructed, all state changes, including storage modifications, must be reverted, irrespective of the destruction stage.

-In the post-CANCUN era, Fluent has no need to remove existing storage tries.
-Account destruction in Fluent can be accomplished by sending a special interruption message into the root-STF with a specified command.
-Since Fluent-STF is a pure function, it can implement account destruction through journal reversion.